Riemann-Hilbert-Birkhoff inverse problem for semisimple flat $F$-manifolds, and convergence of oriented associativity potentials: Flat -manifolds

 \begin{defn} A point $p\in M$ will be called \begin{itemize} \item {\it tame} if the operator $E\circ_p\colon T_pM\to T_pM$ has simple spectrum \item {\it coalescing}, otherwise. \end{itemize}If a point is tame, then it is necessarily semisimple, and with pairwise distinct canonical coordinates.
 1mm The same definition can adapted to the formal case, relatively at the origin $\bm t=0$, by looking at the spectrum of $E\circ_0\colon H\to H$. \end{defn} At coalescing points $p$, we have $\bm u(p)\in\Dl$ where $\Dl\subseteq\C^n$ denotes the {\it big diagonal}

-For a given flat $F$-manifold $M$, denote by ${\rm Aut}(M)$ the group of isomorphisms $\phi\colon M\to M$.
-For semisimple flat $F$-manifolds, Proposition \ref{picomm} allows to compute the connected component ${\rm Aut}(M)_0$ of the identity. \begin{prop} If $M$ is a semisimple flat $F$-manifold, then the connected component ${\rm Aut}(M)_0$ of the identity is a commutative $n$-dimensional Lie group.
-Moreover, it acts locally transitively on $M$. \end{prop} \proof The Lie algebra of ${\rm Aut}(M)$ can be identified with the Lie algebra of vector fields $X\in\Gm(TM)$ on $M$ such that $\frak L_Xc=0$.
+For a given flat $F$-manifold $M$, we define an {\it algebraic symmetry of $M$} to be a diffeomorphism $\phi\colon M\to M$ whose differential $d\phi_p\colon T_pM\to T_{\phi(p)}M$ is an isomorphism of unital algebras for any $p\in M$.
+Denote by ${\rm AlgSym}(M)$ the group of {algebraic symmetries} of $M$. \begin{rem}The group ${\rm AlgSym}(M)$ is never empty: if the $\nabla$-flat coordinates $\bm t$ are normalized so that $\frac{\der}{\der t^1}=e$, any translation $t^1\mapsto t^1+c$, with $c\in\C$, defines an algebraic symmetry.
+Moreover, notice that an algebraic symmetry $\phi$ is an isomorphism of flat $F$-structures if and only if $\phi$ preserves the $\nabla$-affine structure, namely $d\phi(\ker\nabla)=\ker(\phi^*\nabla)$. \end{rem} For semisimple flat $F$-manifolds, Proposition \ref{picomm} allows to compute the connected component ${\rm AlgSym}(M)_0$ of the identity. \begin{prop} If $M$ is a semisimple flat $F$-manifold, then the connected component ${\rm AlgSym}(M)_0$ of the identity is a commutative $n$-dimensional Lie group.
+Moreover, it acts locally transitively on $M$. \end{prop} \proof The Lie algebra of ${\rm AlgSym}(M)$ can be identified with the Lie algebra of vector fields $X\in\Gm(TM)$ on $M$ such that $\frak L_Xc=0$.
 This is equivalent to the condition In local canonical coordinates $\bm u$, set $X=\sum_iX^i\der_i$ and take $Y=Z=\der_j$.
 We have $\der_jX^k=0$ for all $j,k$.
 Hence, locally $X$ is a constant linear combination of the idempotent vector fields $\der_j$.
-In local canonical coordinates, the flow of $X$ reads as shifts $u^i\mapsto u^i+c^i$. \endproof
+In local canonical coordinates, the flow of $X$ reads as shifts $u^i\mapsto u^i+c^i$. \endproof \begin{rem} On a semisimple flat $F$-manifold, we have two different affine structures: the first one is defined by $\nabla$, while the second one is defined by the atlas of canonical coordinates.
+As the proof of Proposition \ref{groupiso} shows, algebraic symmetries of a semisimple flat $F$-manifold preserve the second affine structure.
+In general, the two affine structures are not compatible: this only happens when the canonical coordinates $\bm u$ are $\nabla$-flat.
+In such a case, the oriented associativity potentials take the form $F^i(\bm u)=\frac{1}{2}u_i^2$, for $i=1,\dots,n$.
+The resulting flat $F$-manifold is trivial: it is isomorphic to $\C^n$ equipped with the product $\C$-algebra structure $(\C,+,\cdot,1)^{\times n}$, seen as a flat $F$-manifold. \end{rem} \begin{rem} In \cite{AL13} a notion of {\it bi-flat} $F$-manifold is introduced.
+This consists of the datum of two flat $F$-manifolds structures $(\nabla,\circ, e)$ and $(\nabla^*,*,E)$, on the same manifold $M$, satisfying the following compatibility conditions: \begin{enumerate} \item $E$ is $\circ$-invertible on $M$, \item $\frak L_E(\circ)=\circ$, \item $X*Y=E^{-1}\circ X\circ Y$, for all $X,Y\in\mathscr T_M$, \item $(d_{\nabla}-d_{\nabla^*})(X\circ)=0$, for all $X\in\mathscr T_M$ (here $d_\nabla$ is the exterior covariant derivative). \end{enumerate} In \cite{AL17}, in the tame semisimple case (pairwise distinct canonical coordinates), it is proved that a bi-flat $F$ structure is actually {\it equivalent} to the datum of a homogeneous flat $F$-manifold with invertible Euler vector field $E$.
+We also refer the reader to \cite{KMS18}, where the identification of bi-flat $F$-structures and homogeneous flat $F$-structures (in {\it loc.\,cit.\,\,}they are called {\it Saito structures}) is established even beyond the semisimple case.
+Furthermore, in \cite{KMS18} Dubrovin's almost duality formalism for Frobenius manifolds is extended to homogeneous flat $F$-manifolds. \end{rem}